 Between 3 to 5 years old, a preschooler’s literacy abilities begin to develop, laying the bases for later reading and academic abilities.
-Experts state that the most important ability for literacy development is the phonological awareness, in other words the ability to recognize the individual sound units that make up words.
-Acquiring phonetic awareness builds the foundation for reading and spelling.
+Experts state that the most important ability for literacy development is the phonological awareness.
+In other words, the ability to recognize the individual sound units that make up words.
+Acquiring phonological awareness builds the foundation for reading and spelling.
 It’s considered one of the best predictors of how well children will learn to read.

 Once your child is able to distinguish the individual sounds she hears, then she will be able to relate them to their visual representation in the form of a letter or word.
 Therefore, instead of teaching your daughter the names for the letters in the alphabet, teach her the different sounds for each of them.
 This will be more beneficial for her literacy development.
 For example, say “aah” instead of just calling the letter an “A”.

 There are a lot of short and fun phonetic word games you can try at home to help your little one isolate and discern the individual sounds that make up words.
 For example: